UCSD-E4E/fishsense-mobile/README.md

 ## Contact

-For questions, feedback, or support, please email [Christopher Crutchfield](ccrutchf@ucsd.edu) and refer to the [E4E FishSense Site](https://e4e.ucsd.edu/fishsense)
+For questions, feedback, or support, please email [Christopher Crutchfield](ccrutchf@ucsd.edu) and refer to the [E4E FishSense Site](https://e4e.ucsd.edu/fishsense) for more information.

 ## Credits